Today’s liftoff of a Soyuz spaceship heading for the International Space Station launched NASA astronaut Peggy Whitson into the history books as well.

 “All right, yes, I’m old,” she said.

-The Iowa-born Whitson made her first trip to space in 2003, when she became the first woman to take command of the space station.
-She served a second orbital tour of duty in 2008, building up her total time in space to 377 days.
+The Iowa-born Whitson made her first trip to the space station in 2003.
+She served a second orbital tour of duty in 2008, becoming the station’s first woman commander and building up her total time in space to 377 days.
 That’s the record for a woman astronaut, and the record will be rising on every day she spends in orbit from now on.

 This time around, Whitson lifted off with Russian cosmonaut Oleg Novitskiy and French astronaut Thomas Pesquet.
 Their Soyuz craft rose from Russia’s Baikonur Cosmodrome in Kazakhstan at 12:20 p.m.
 PT today (2:20 a.m.
 Friday local time).